 The University Department of Surgery is one of the leading academic surgical departments in the UK and offers a stimulating and challenging academic environment in which to gain experience of surgical research.
 The major research focus of the department is organ transplantation, regenerative medicine and tissue engineering.
-This research interest is aligned to the world-renowned multi-organ transplant unit and to the Division of orthopaedic surgery at Cambridge University Hospitals NHS Foundation Trust.
+This research interest is aligned to the world-renowned multi-organ transplant unit and to the Division of Orthopaedic Surgery at Cambridge University Hospitals NHS Foundation Trust.
 Cambridge is the only fully integrated abdominal organ transplant unit in the UK offering kidney, pancreas, liver and intestinal/multi-visceral transplantation.
 The transplant unit offers a fully integrated multi-professional environment for training with close working relationships between consultant transplant surgeons, nephrologists, hepatologists and gastroenterologists.
-Regenerative medicine is the major research focus of the Division of Orthopaedic Surgery, led by Prof Andrew McCaskie, the Director of the Arthritis Research UK Tissue Engineering Centre.
+Regenerative medicine is the major research focus of the Division of Orthopaedic Surgery, led by Prof Andrew McCaskie, the Director of the Arthritis Research UK Tissue Engineering Centre and the Head of the Department of Surgery.
 He leads a translational research programme with emphasis on regenerative therapy in Osteoarthritis.
 This work ranges from stem cells to advanced materials and the associated clinical translation.